 Insurance Stocks Moving In Monday's Intraday Session

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.
-Gainers AMERISAFE (NASDAQ: AMSF) stock increased by 3.67% to $64.36 during Monday's regular session.
+Gainers Reliance Global Group (NASDAQ: RELI) shares moved upwards by 5.27% to $3.25 during Monday's

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.